Quote vs. estimate vs. bid vs. proposal: The definitions differ among business owners and industries. Let’s put the confusion to bed.

 Estimates, quotes, bids, and proposals are different, despite the overlap between these documents.

 Estimates are an approximation and give clients an idea of what to expect.
-Quotes are more concrete and specify a fixed dollar value for a specific time frame.
+Quotes are more concrete and specify a fixed price for a specific time.

-Bids offer more detail than estimates and quotes, and they’re common in the construction industry.
-Companies will bid for projects by specifying how much it will cost to complete it.
+Bids offer more detail than estimates and quotes, and are common in the construction industry.
+Companies will bid for projects by specifying how much it will cost to complete them.
 Proposals usually provide the most detail and focus on showcasing value.

-Each has their place.
-And there’s no doubt that people worldwide will continue to use them interchangeably.
+Each has its place.
+And there’s no doubt that people will continue to use them interchangeably.

 Nevertheless, it’s essential that when you submit either of these to a client, you take the time to understand what they’re expecting to receive.
 Why?
-So that when you’re asked to deliver a quote, you’re not delivering it based on what you think, but on what the clients want.
+So when, you’re asked to deliver a detailed quote, you’re not delivering it based on what you think it should be but on what the clients want.